libf-de/t480-oc-i7/README.md

 </br>

 ## ⚠️ Disclaimer
-This guide is only for the Lenovo ThinkPad T480.
+This guide is only for the Lenovo ThinkPad T480 with i7-8550U.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

 > The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).